The Best Way to Combine Israel and Jordan in One Trip

 Package Tours that Combine Israel and Jordan

 Tour places like Nazareth, the Sea of Galilee, Golan Heights, Jerusalem, and the Dead Sea.
-Then travel to Jordan and visit Jerash, the capital Amman, Madaba famed for its Byzantine mosaics, Mount Nebo, and the spectacular ancient city of Petra.
+Then travel to Jordan and visit Jerash, the capital of Amman, Madaba famed for its Byzantine mosaics, The biblical Mount Nebo, and the spectacular Petra Archeological Park.
 There are shorter package trips where you spend just one day visiting Petra in Jordan and the rest of your time in Israel.

 Petra Tours from Tel Aviv

 If you're based in central Israel, you don't have to miss out on a trip to Petra.
 You can travel to Petra from Tel Aviv with a 1-4 day tour.
 The shortest of these tours starts with an early morning flight from Tel Aviv to Eilat where you are met at the Ramon Airport and taken across the Arava Border Crossing to Petra.

 At the end of an exhilarating day, the tour ends with a return flight from Eilat to Tel Aviv.
 There are similar tours that give you an extra day to enjoy Eilat and others that last 3-4 days and include more destinations in Jordan and overnight stays in Amman and Petra.
 These 1-4 day tours from Tel Aviv are perfect for combining with a longer stay in Israel.

 The Israel-Jordan border crossing closest to Petra is in Eilat, a beach resort city on the edge of the Red Sea.
 There are a number of tours to

 If you're visiting Eilat, Petra Tours can make your trip much more exciting: just take a Petra Tour from Eilat, see the ancient Petra Treasury and Royal Tombs - then go back for a relaxing stay on the beach of Israel's best resort city.